floss1138/dxMagic/README.md

 ### Installing dxMagic
 dxMagic is just a Perl script.
 Excel creation requires Excel::Writer::XLSX module to be installed.
 If you need to run this on Windows, install Strawberry Perl, user cpan to install cpanm,`cpan App::cpanminus`,  then install the module `cpanm Excel::Writer::XLSX`.
 Edit the script header to create the necessary folders (with appropriate slash separators for your OS).

+## A note on file formats ##
+.dwg AutoKAD proprietary drawing format
+.dxf Drawing interchange format in ASCII or binary (always ASCII before 2010) see `DXFOUT`, `DXFIN`
+.dxb Drawing interchange binary used for flattening 3D wireframe to 2D vectors
+.dxx Drawing interchange format but a selected fragment of the drawing in dxf format
+.dwf Design Web Format, an open format based on ISO/IEC 29500-2:2008, see also DWFx

+In ProgKAD the ASCII or binary dxf is an obvious *save as* file selection.
+In AutoKAD, binary dxf is selected in the *save as* Tools drop down >  Options > DXF Options tab,  Default is ASCII.
+Although binary files are smaller and preserve floating point accuracy from the original drawing, only ASCII dxf is supported by dxmagic.

 ## AutoKAD metadata - a concise explanation for programmers

 AutoKAD can group graphical lines and key/value data by creating a block.
 This allows for easy duplication of commonly used items; for example, a block can be created for a chair and re-used several times in an office layout.
 The chair block can optionally contain multiple key/value pairs of metadata, called attributes, designed to describe the chair or furniture class object.